 Clicking on any item adds the corresponding dashlet to the dashboard from where it can then be configured.

 Importing Dashboard Pages

-To import an existing dashboard page, clicking on the button to make the list of Pages appear to the left:
+To import an existing dashboard page, as the second line of the invite states, clicking the link makes the list of Pages appear to the left:

 Clicking on the item will import all the contents from that page into a blank dashboard page.

 Note, this only imports the dashlets, their positioning and configuration.
 The user can alter it to suit their requirements from then on.

 All dashlets auto-configure to reflect the current Register, so even though Admin may have configured the dashlets at the top level of the register hierarchy, when they are subsequently imported, they will reflect the importing user’s security and positioning on the risk register hierarchy.]]>